 Additionally, some U.S. states have legalized recreational marijuana for adults.
 A state ID or driver’s license from any state proving you are over 21 will get you access to legal dispensaries in six of the recreational marijuana states in the U.S.:

 Maine, Michigan, Illinois, Massachusetts, and Vermont have also legalized recreational marijuana.
 However, as of now, there are no legal dispensaries licensed in these markets, so consumers aren’t able to purchase marijuana yet.

 Recreational marijuana is also legal in Washington D.C., but there is no system in place to purchase it.
 The only way to legally purchase marijuana right now in D.C. is with a medical card, and it is illegal to bring marijuana in from out of state, putting residents there in a sticky legal grey area.

 Hemp oil, on the other hand, is federally legal.
 The 2018 Farm Bill, signed by President Trump in December of 2018, removed hemp from the Controlled Substances Act, making it legal to cultivate hemp, process it as a raw material, and use it to create a wide range of products, like hemp seed oil, CBD oil, hemp clothing, and more.

-Hemp oil is widely available from health food stores, yoga studios, medical practitioners, and alternative medicine stores, among others, sold primarily as a dietary supplement because it contains CBD.
+Hemp oil is widely available from health food stores, yoga studios, medical practitioners, and alternative medicine stores, among others, sold primarily to encourage wellness because it contains CBD.
 You can also purchase CBD products from Medical Marijuana, Inc. in our online store.
 If you’re not sure which product to start with check out our CBD Oil Buyer’s Guide.
 Stay up-to-date with the latest information on legalization and research in our Cannabis News section.

 CBD Products from Medical Marijuana, Inc.

-All of the hemp oil supplements from Medical Marijuana, Inc. are made with CBD oil, not hemp seed oil.
+All of the hemp oil products from Medical Marijuana, Inc. are made with CBD oil, not hemp seed oil.
 Our products feature award-winning CBD oil derived from specifically selected cultivars of non-GMO, high-CBD hemp.
 They’re designed for those interested in benefiting from the balancing and natural wellness properties of CBD.
 Our top selling products include those in popular brands like RSHO™ and Dixie Botanicals®.